Why small teams keep struggling with PDFs

 Send a PDF quote, accept signed acceptance, store the result.
 The whole loop fits in a phone.

-Password-protect contracts and payroll PDFs before sharing externally.
+Password-protect contracts, payroll PDFs, and NDA copies before sharing externally.
+AES-256, on-device.

 A typical small-business workflow